Ford and Stoke Prior: History

 The name Ford, usually a suffix, and a crossing over a river of stream, is Old English.
 Stoke is from the Old English 'Stoc' and means an "outlying farmstead or hamlet" or a secondary settlement.
 Written as "Stoce" in 1038, and "Stoca" in the Domesday Book, the 'Prior' refers to the place as belonging to the Prior of Leominster.

 Ford and Stoke Prior were two separate manors in the Domesday Book.
 At the time of the Norman Conquest both were in the Hundred of Leominster in the county of Herefordshire.
 Ford had assets of five households, two villagers, five smallholders (middle level of serf below a villager), three slaves and two female slaves.
 Working the ploughlands were three lord's plough teams.
 There was also a fishery.
 In 1066 Alward held the lordship, which passed in 1086 to Drogo (son of Poyntz), with Ralph of Tosny as tenant-in-chief under Queen Edith as overlord for king William I. Stoke Prior is listed with 20.9 households, 224 villagers, 81 smallholders, 13 slaves, 12 female slaves, and six priests.
 There were 29 lord's and 201 men's plough teams, eight mills, woodland of 6.3 leagues and a further 60 lands of the lord.
 In 1066 Queen Edith held the lordship, this passing to in 1086 to tenant-in-chief and king William I.

+Solicita and Matilda Ford (fl. c.
+1200), the earliest known English women doctors, practised at Ford.